Access to Capital - Loans

 Subsidized Nonprofit Lenders

 Banks offer traditional loans to traditional borrowers.
 A bank loan will generally require a higher credit score and sufficient collateral from borrowers.
-Many banks are wary of working with small businesses because of the risks involved so you may need to consider additional financing options when you’re starting your business.
+Many banks are wary of working with small businesses, especially start-ups, because of the risks involved so you may need to consider additional financing options when you’re starting your business.

 Lenders that have a history working with food businesses: